fontforge/fontforge.github.io/src/index.md

 FontForge is under active development, so it is essentially (and eternally) beta software.
 Expect to find bugs.
-When you do, please become an active user yourself and take 5 minutes to [report a bug](bugs.html) on Github, so it can be fixed.
+When you do, please become an active user yourself and take 5 minutes to <a href="/documentation/developers/bugs.html">report a bug</a> on Github, so it can be fixed.

 Screenshots
 -------------